 (The Street – between the A30 & the A303)

 Detail: This circle was reported on the 28th of July and is in a field of golden wheat.
 It measures approximately 250ft in diameter.

-Visiting: The farmer has asked that no one enters this field – please respect his wishes.
+Visiting: This crop circle has now been harvested.
+The farmer has asked that no one enters this field – please respect his wishes.

 Update: It seems the farmer has now cut the circle from the field – just a day after it was first spotted.
 Reports suggest he had to call the police after visitors refused the leave the circle when asked and were also rude to the farmer in the process.
 If true, this is totally unacceptable.
 Courtesy and simple respect cost nothing.

 Location: The formation is located in a field close to the village of Barton Stacey, just off ‘The Street’ the main road going through the village.
 See Google Map link.
 Note: the link is for information and research purposes only.